AmpleSync/amplesync.github.io/_posts/2019-01-20-simulating-intel-altera-ip-questa.md

 ---
-id: 55
-title: Simulating Intel/Altera FIFO IP using UVM in Questasim
-date: 2019-01-03
-excerpt: |
-  FPGA designs often contain one or more built-in IPs provided by the FPGA vendor tools.
-But verifying those designs is not a straight forward task.
-In case of Intel/Altera FPGA tools they provide their own version of Modelsim called Modelsim-Altera to simulate the designs created in Quartus Prime or Quartus II.
-But it is limited in what it can perform and if you want to use advanced verification techniques you will mostly want to go with Questasim.

 layout: post
-permalink: /2019/01/03/verifying-designs-with-intel-altera-ips-using-questasim/
+title: "Simulating Intel/Altera FIFO IP using UVM in Questasim"
+date: "2019-01-20"
 ---

 FPGA designs often contain one or more built-in IPs provided by the FPGA vendor tools.